clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     backgroundSize: inset
     title: Why Is Carrie Running?
     text: >
       Carrie is a people person - **a  true servant leader**.
-She would make an excellent representative for our community.
+That quality makes her an excellent candidate to represent the 41st District in Frankfort next year.
 Watch the video below to hear more about Carrie and her campaign.
     badge:
       type: Badge
       styles: